sensu/sensu-docs/content/sensu-go/5.21/reference/backend.md

 trusted-ca-file: "/path/to/trusted-certificate-authorities.pem"{{< /highlight >}}

-### Dashboard configuration flags
+### Web UI configuration flags

 | dashboard-cert-file | |
 -------------|------
-description  | Dashboard TLS certificate in PEM format.
-This certificate secures communication with the Sensu dashboard.
-If the `dashboard-cert-file` is not provided in the backend configuration, Sensu uses the certificate specified in the [`cert-file` flag](#security-configuration-flags) for the dashboard. type         | String default      | `""` environment variable | `SENSU_BACKEND_DASHBOARD_CERT_FILE`
+description  | Web UI TLS certificate in PEM format.
+This certificate secures communication with the Sensu web UI.
+If the `dashboard-cert-file` is not provided in the backend configuration, Sensu uses the certificate specified in the [`cert-file` flag](#security-configuration-flags) for the web UI. type         | String default      | `""` environment variable | `SENSU_BACKEND_DASHBOARD_CERT_FILE`